Why a Clinical Psychologist might be helpful

 - Adjustment to major life transitions and changes

-Often there can be many overlapping issues and sometimes there can be additional struggles with addiction, body-image or disordered eating.
-These issues can often be addressed as part of our overall treatment (Though where addiction, substance-dependency, or eating disorders are the primary concern you might find it helpful to speak with your GP or the “Find a Psychologist” service of the Australian Psychological Society to locate a Psychologist who specialises in these areas).
+Often there can be many overlapping issues and sometimes there can be additional struggles with addiction, body-image or eating.
+These issues can often be addressed as part of our overall treatment (though where addiction, substance-dependency, or eating disorders are the primary concern you might find it helpful to speak with your GP or the “Find a Psychologist” service of the Australian Psychological Society to locate a Psychologist who specialises in these areas).

 Unlike Psychiatrists, Clinical Psychologists utilise a range of non-medication based therapies to bring relief from suffering and enhance wellbeing and growth.
 Clinical Psychologists are registered with Australia's governing health body, AHPRA, and must adhere to ongoing professional training, supervision and abide by a national code of ethics designed to protect consumers.